gsa-oes/office-of-evaluation-sciences/_connect/work-with-us.md

 image: /assets/img/icons/oes-green.jpg
 hide_image: true
 class:
-summary: Help build and use evidence to better serve the public.
+summary:
 ---

 ## Become an Agency Partner

 OES helps agencies build and use evidence to learn what works.
 First, we look to our agency partners to identify priority areas where they would like to see improved outcomes.
 Next, we work closely together to learn how people process information, make decisions, and interact with government programs.
-We are a small team and can only take on a limited number of projects.

 ### What makes an opportunity a good fit for an OES collaboration?
 - You have an important question  related to an established policy priority